 Some weeks (months?) ago, me and my good friend Jerome started playing Grand Theft Auto IV together.
 I know I know, I’m a bit late for a “review” but get used to it, I like to let my games sit there and age a bit before I pick em up and play them seriously.
-Since we play on the PS3 and I bought the game when it came out, we had to delete my old save file and start over in order to unlock trophies.
+Since we’re playing GTA IV on the PS3 and I bought the game when it came out, we had to delete my old save file and start over in order to unlock trophies.
 My old save file was about 30% into the game.
 Now it may sound sad, but I think it’s the best thing that could happen.

 Starting fresh made us really pay attention to the story.
 What’s cool when playing with a friend is that when you’re not holding the controller, you can enjoy watching the action just as if it were a TV show.
 And GTA4 is one hell of a show, let me tell you.
 A lot has been said about the game since it came out, and even though the press gave the game awesome scores, the impression I got was that the game wasn’t that much fun, had too many flaws, a story that went nowhere.
 I even heard some people on some podcasts say that the story being so solid was bad for the “fucking around beating up hookers” that we enjoyed so much in the past games.
-For those of you who don’t know anything about the game, feel free to check out the wikipedia article, I’m lazy.
+For those of you who don’t know anything about the game, feel free to check out the GTA IV wikipedia article, I’m lazy.

 Here’s my take so far (we’re roughly at 60% now).
 To fully appreciate the astounding work Rockstar did, you gotta spend a while in Liberty City.
 You have to stop and listen to the conversations on street corners, you gotta drive around town listening to the radio, cross the river at night, take a cab and look around through the full ride.
 After 5-6 hours spent inside the game, it becomes like a very good book.
 You can’t stop thinking about Niko and his story, his future, his friends, his enemies.
 We have been playing for 4 to 6 hours every week since the beginning and it’s an ideal format.
 We stay interested in the story, we remember what we did last week and it’s really motivating us to get to the end.